 Statistical analysis

-Statistical analyses were performed using SPSS Statistics 21.0 for Windows (IBM, Armonk, NY, U.S.A.).
+Statistical analyses were performed using SPSS Statistics 21.0 for Windows (IBM, Armonk, NY, U.S.A.) and R (Version 3.0.2) for Mac.
 All values throughout this report are given as mean unless otherwise stated.
 A probability (p) value ≤ 0.05 was regarded as statistically significant using two-tailed tests.
 Statistically significant differences in the figures and tables are marked with asterisks: *p ≤ 0.05, **p ≤ 0.01, and ***p ≤ 0.001.

+Counting intransitivities

+The binary choices each subject made were transformed in to a matrix of triplets because the detection of an intransitivity as defined above requires three trials.
+Each matrix consisted of 1140 possible combinations of 3 of 20 bars.
+A triplet was marked as indicating intransitivity either if A was chosen over B and B was chosen over C yet C was chosen over A or if B was chose A and C was chosen over B yet A was chosen over C. The percent of intransitivities is then calculated using the number of triplets marked as indicating intransitivity.

 Results

-Patients with hippocampal sclerosis showed an increased number of inconsistent choices compared to the two control groups (Fig. 2; MTL: 6.%; ETL: .%; CON: 2.%; Kruskal-Wallis-Test of independent groups p<0.001).
+Patients with hippocampal sclerosis showed an increased number of inconsistent choices compared to the two control groups (Fig. 2; mean percentages: MTL: 6.80%; ETL: 4.45%; CON: 2.81%; median percentages: MTL: 4.91%; ETL 3.25%; CON: 3.03%; Kruskal-Wallis-Test of independent groups p<0.001).
+The two controls group did not differ significantly from each other (Wilcoxon rank sum test p = 0.193).

 Fig. 2.
 Mean and 95%CI of the percentage of inconsistent choices for the three subject groups. * p<0.05; **p<0.01